owebeeone/to_3mf/README.md

 ### Future

 This was a quick and dirty implementation.
-The is interest in providing more features but right now, it's seems like it's all that is needed.
+There is interest in providing more features but right now, it's seems like it's all that is needed.
 The threemf_model and threemf_config modules are not used here as this pre-dates the xdatatree libraries.